sean-public/fast-skiplist/README.md

 There are several skip list implementations in Go.
 However, they all are implemented in slightly different ways with sparse optimizations and occasional shortcomings.
 Please see the [skiplist-survey](https://github.com/sean-public/skiplist-survey) repo for a comparison of Go skip list implementations (including benchmarks).

-The purpose of this repo is to offer a new, fast implementation with an easy-to-use interface that will suit general data storage purposes (exactly like Redis ordered sets).
+The purpose of this repo is to offer a new, fast implementation with an easy-to-use interface that will suit general data storage purposes.
+The end goal is to develop a dual-ported data structure with an interface compatible with Redis ordered sets.